LoyolaChicagoBooks/introcs-csharp/rst/reviewwhile.rst

 #.
 In general, what causes an infinite ``while`` loop?

 #.
+What is wrong with this statement:  When the condition in a ``while`` loop
+    heading becomes false, the loop statement immediately terminates.

+#.
+A ``while`` loop will terminate when the program evaluates the
+    condition in its heading and the value becomes false.
+    What is the important difference in this statement from the previous incorrect statement?

+#.
+When does a program evaluate the condition in a ``while`` loop heading?
+    (There are two situations.)

-A ``while`` loop is generally terminated when the condition in its heading
+#.
+A ``while`` loop is generally terminated when the program evaluates the
-    becomes false.
+    condition in its heading and it becomes false.
     How else can a program exit from a ``while`` loop?

 #.
 We generally construct a loop so its body is a compound statement,
     composed of a sequence of statements inside.
-Does it make sense for a member of this sequence to be a return statement?
+If this body is a sequence of simple statements, does it make sense for one of them to be a return statement?

 #.
 When inside a loop,
-    a return statement should only appear as a sub-statement of what kind of statement?
+    a return statement should generally only appear as a *sub-statement* of what kind of statement?

 #.
 Which of these conditions is safer in general, with *arbitrary*